efnats/chiagarden/README.md

 ## garden-mount

-[garden-mount](https://github.com/efnats/chiagarden/tree/main/ helps you mount or unmount Chia-labelled drives based on a specified label prefix.
-Additionally, this repository provides two systemd service files for managing the mounting and unmounting process.
+[garden-mount](https://github.com/efnats/chiagarden/tree/main/) is a script for (un)mounting drives based on a specified label prefix.
+Additionally, this repository provides systemd service files for managing the mounting and unmounting process.

 ## plotting

-In [plotting](https://github.com/efnats/chiagarden/tree/main/plotting), you will find scripts for managing and automating the plotting process.
-These tools make it easier to count, move and replot your PoST plots
+[plotting](https://github.com/efnats/chiagarden/tree/main/plotting) contains various scripts for managing, monitoring and automating the (re)plotting process.

 ## Getting Started